GrahamDumpleton/wsgiorg/specifications/avoiding_serialization.rst

 would be used to construct this kind of middleware.

-Something that replaces :envvar:`wsgi.input` (like the example) may change the ``CONTENT_LENGTH`` of the request; normalization alone may change the length, even if the data is the same (e.g., there are multiple ways to urlencode a string).
+Something that replaces :envvar:`wsgi.input` (like the example) may change the :envvar:`CONTENT_LENGTH` of the request; normalization alone may change the length, even if the data is the same (e.g., there are multiple ways to urlencode a string).
 However, there's no way without actually serializing to determine the proper length.
-Ideally requests like this should allow simply reading to the end of the object, without needing a ``CONTENT_LENGTH`` restriction (this is not true for socket objects).
-Ideally something like ``CONTENT_LENGTH="-1"`` would indicate this situation (simply a missing ``CONTENT_LENGTH`` generally means ``0``).
+Ideally requests like this should allow simply reading to the end of the object, without needing a :envvar:`CONTENT_LENGTH` restriction (this is not true for socket objects).
+Ideally something like ``CONTENT_LENGTH="-1"`` would indicate this situation (simply a missing :envvar:`CONTENT_LENGTH` generally means ``0``).
 Another option is to set it to 1 and simply return the entire serialized response all at once.  :class:`cgi.FieldStorage` actually protects against this.
 Or set it to a very very large value, and allow reading past the end (returning ``""``).
 This is likely to work with most consumers.
 I'm not sure what effect -1 will have on different code.

 Other Possibilities
 -------------------